Digital-SC: Digital Semantic Communication with Adaptive Network Split and Learned Non-Linear Quantization: numerical results

 \subsection{Performance of the Joint Device-Edge Semantic System}

-To compare with the analog semantic communication, we assume quadrature phase shift keying (QPSK), and map the BERs of the BCS into corresponding SNRs of the additive white gaussian noise (AWGN) channel.
-The legend with ``Proposed (policy,$z=64$)'' in Fig. \ref{fig:summary} represents our digital semantic communication system with adaptive network split.
-For simplification, we fix the split point after layer 3 for DJSCC \cite{9438648}.
-Similarly, we fix the split point after layer 3 in our proposed digital semantic communication model without considering the policy network.
-To ensure fairness, we use the same CE loss function as DJSCC and do not use the SLL in this part of the digital semantic communication model.
-Fig. \ref{fig:summary} shows the comparison between the proposed digital semantic communication network using 2-bit quantization and the analog semantic communication method based on DJSCC.
+To compare with the analog semantic communication, we assume quadrature phase shift keying (QPSK), and map the BERs of the BSC into corresponding SNRs of the additive white gaussian noise (AWGN) channel.

+The legend in Fig. \ref{fig:summary} with ``Proposed (2bit+policy)'' represents our digital semantic communication system with adaptive network split.
+In the scheme ``Proposed (2bit)'', we fix the split point of the encoding and decoding networks at the 9-th layer without using the policy network.
+The traditional method with source coding BPG and ideal capacity achieving channel coding is evaluated, which is labled as ``BPG+capacity'' in Fig. \ref{fig:summary}.
 While DJSCC uses arbitrary complex values for transmission in the analog form, the digital system uses a discrete set of quantified values as channel inputs.
-DJSCC can be represented as the upper limit of the digital semantic system \cite{9998051}, although it raises other challenges in the integration with existing communication systems.
-The proposed system performs almost as well as DJSCC based on analog semantic communication.
-When $\text{SNR}=6\text{dB}$ and $z=14$, the impact of quantization on the accuracy of the proposed system is less than 1\%.
+DJSCC gives the highest achievable performance of the digital semantic system \cite{9998051}, although it raises other challenges in the integration with existing communication systems.
+The results show that our proposed digital semantic communication system has significant performance improvement compared to the traditional method ``BPG+capacity'', and is close to the analog semantic communication system.
+When $\text{SNR}=6\text{dB}$, the accuracy loss caused by quantization is only 2\%.
+When the digital semantic communication system is combined with a policy network, its performance can be more close to that of the analog system, and better than that with the fixed split point.